Director Hari K Koul, PhD, FACN, FASN,

-Basic science programs contribute to comprehensive care at Feist-Weiller Cancer Center.
+Basic and translational science programs contribute to comprehensive care at Feist-Weiller Cancer Center.
 The mission of the scientific programs in the Division of Basic and Translational Research is to increase our understanding of the mechanisms that regulate cancer formation and progression, and to develop novel techniques to detect and treat cancer.
-Four scientific programs that facilitate patient care at Feist-Weiller Cancer Center are the Program in Tumor Virology, the Program in Cancer Cell Biology, the Program in Translational Research and the Innovative North Louisiana Experimental Therapeutics (INLET) Program.
+Four scientific programs facilitate patient care at Feist-Weiller Cancer Center.
+These are the Program in Translational Research, the Focus groups in Cancer Cell Biology, the Program in Tumor Virology, and the Innovative North Louisiana Experimental Therapeutics (INLET) Program.

 Program in Tumor Virology